Smallville (comics): People

 Noted residents of Smallville include the Kent family, Jonathan and Martha Kent, or Ma and Pa Kent as they were often called, and their adopted son Clark Kent; Clark's friend, classmate and sometimes romantic interest Lana Lang; Clark's best friend Pete Ross, and Smallville's chief of police Douglas Parker.

 In the original Superboy comics, other noted residents include Professor Phineas Potter (Lana's uncle), archaeologist Lewis Lang (Lana's father), and the young Lex Luthor.

-In post-Crisis comics, Conner Kent, an alternate Superboy, also lives in Smallville with the now-widowed Martha Kent.
+In post-Crisis continuity, Superman's clone Conner Kent lives in Smallville with the now-widowed Martha Kent.
 The super-powered dog Krypto lives with them as well.
-While not initially enjoying Smallville, Conner eventually changes his mind.

 Features

 Smallville is usually portrayed as an idyllic, small isolated American town, with a "Middle America" atmosphere – resembling the settings of some paintings of Norman Rockwell.
 Its residents are generally very friendly, though in Silver Age Superboy stories, it also tends to attract various threats (from criminals, alien invaders, etc.).

 Smallville's economy mostly consists of various locally owned businesses, along with various farms surrounding the town, including the Kent family farm.
 In the original Superboy comics, the Kent family sells their farm when Clark starts school, and open a general store in town.
 Post-Crisis comics, however, show the Kents residing on their farm through Clark's adulthood.

 Smallville has one high school, Smallville High School, which Clark, Lana, and Pete attend.

-Smallville also was the home of the Smallville Orphanage, where the Kents originally brought the infant Kal-El after his rocket landed on Earth; the Kents returned several days later to formally adopt Kal-El, renaming him "Clark."
+Smallville also was the home of the Smallville Orphanage, where the Kents originally brought the infant Kal-El after his rocket landed on Earth; the Kents returned several days later to formally adopt Kal-El, renaming him "Clark".

 In terms of media, Smallville has had several newspapers mentioned over the years, including the Smallville Sentinel (shown in various stories in The New Adventures of Superboy) and the Smallville Times-Reader (in Elliot S. Maggin's "Last Son of Krypton" text novel).
 In Action Comics (vol. 2) #8, the Daily Stars editor George Taylor mentions to Clark Kent having met Ma and Pa Kent while working as a reporter for the Smallville Sentinel.
 Smallville receives most of its television and radio broadcasts from a larger nearby city, though Superboy #195 shows Smallville has its own radio station, WSMV.

 In the original Superboy comics, a billboard outside of Smallville greets those driving into and out of town.
-The billboard features a picture of Superboy waving, with words next to it reading: "Welcome to Smallville, Home of Superboy."
+The billboard features a picture of Superboy waving, with words next to it reading: "Welcome to Smallville, Home of Superboy".